CybercentreCanada/howler-docs/docs/installation/deployment.md

 ## Configuring OAuth

 In order to get OAuth authentication working, you need to configure the provider in Howler's `config.yml`.
-Below is a snippet explaining a sample configuration, for connecting to a Keycloak server.
+Below is a snippet explaining a sample configuration for connecting to a Keycloak server.
 Howler uses [JSON Web Tokens](https://jwt.io/) for authentication in the case of OAuth.

 ```yaml